Evidence for the dynamical dark energy with evolving Hubble constant

-Considering a flat universe ($\Omega_{\rm K} = 0$), the expansion rate is where $\Omega_m$, $\rm \Omega_{DE}$ are the present-time matter and dark energy density parameters, respectively, and $H_0(z)$ represents the Hubble parameter evaluated in the corresponding-redshift bin.
+where $\Omega_m$, $\rm \Omega_{DE}$ are the present-time matter and dark energy density parameters, respectively, and $H_0(z)$ represents the Hubble parameter evaluated in the corresponding-redshift bin.
+Here, $H_0(z)$ can be regarded as an effective, redshift-dependent normalization of the expansion rate, rather than a fundamental Hubble constant.
+As shown in \citet{PhysRevD.103.103509}, the Hubble constant can be represented as an integration constant from the Friedmann equation within the FLRW cosmology.
+Therefore, \autoref{eq:1} reduces to the FLRW framework only when $H_0(z)$ is a constant.
 The energy density $\rho_{\rm DE}$ that normalized to its present value evolves as

 The contributions from radiation and massive neutrinos are neglected for simplification.
 The BAO distance observables include the comoving distance $D_{\rm M}(z)$, the Hubble distance $D_{\rm H}(z)$, and the angle-average distance $D_{\rm V}(z)$, which can be written as